After you apply – Planning disputes

 You must follow the instructions in the initiating order and send documents as it tells you to.

 You usually receive an initiating order in 14 days.
+If you have a Fast Track case, you’ll receive your initiating order within 9 business days.

 What's an initiating order?